Kobzol/cargo-pgo/README.md

 $ cargo pgo bolt optimize --with-pgo
 ```

+> Do not strip symbols from your release binary when using BOLT!
+If you do it, you might encounter
+> linker errors.

 ### BOLT installation
 Here's a short guide how to compile LLVM with BOLT manually.
 You will need a recent compiler, `CMake` and
 `ninja`.